Traditional Japanese Culture

-Each year, January 1st dawns in Japan with crowds of people visiting Shinto shrines and Buddhist temples to pray for safety and prosperity throughout the year ahead.
-This occasion is known as hatsumode (literally, 'first prayer').
+Each year, January 1st dawns in Japan with crowds of people visiting temples and shrines to pray for prosperity in the year ahead.
+Learn more about this important first day of the year!

 How to Pray at Shinto Shrine

-Shinto is the indigenous faith of Japan.
-It means worshiping ancestors as guardians of the family, and it also symbolizes showing respect for the kami, a word that corresponds to 'deity' in English, who reside in the natural world and in shrines.
+Shinto means worshiping ancestors as guardians of the family, and it also symbolizes showing respect for the kami, who reside in the natural world and in shrines.
 How to pray at a Shinto shrine?

 Funeral in Japan

-Funeral in Japan is held in Buddhist style.
-There are wake, farewell service, cremation, ensepulcher, etc. You are supposed to bring condolence to attend the ceremony.
-You may come across the ceremony during your Japan tour.
+A funeral in Japan is held in Buddhist style.
+There are a wake, farewell service, cremation, ensepulcher, etc. You are supposed to bring condolence money to attend the ceremony.

 Removing Shoes in Japan | Culture Guide